J-Bockhofer/csvenum/README.md

 For now tables are limited to only include constant values, but there are plans to provide OnceLock<> implementations for others.

+Also there is an arbitrary but reasonable limit on value nesting depth to avoid headaches.

+Note that property names will have to follow valid

 ## CLI options

 ```console